opisthokonta/implied/README.md

 This method is from [Joseph Buchdahl's Wisom of the Crowds document](http://www.football-data.co.uk/wisdom_of_crowd_bets), and assumes that the margin applied by the bookmaker for each of the outcome is proprtional to the probabilitiy of the outcome.
 In other words, the excessive probabilties are unevenly applied in a way that is reflects the favorite-longshot bias.

-The probabilities are calculated can be calculated from the bookamker odds <i>O</i> using the following formula
+The probabilities are calculated can be calculated from the bookmaker odds <i>O</i> using the following formula

 <i>p<sub>i</sub></i> = n \* O<sub>i</sub> / (n - M \* O<sub>i</sub>)